pdjr-signalk/pdjr-skplugin-interfacewatchdog/README.md

   <dd>
     Optional path under 'vessels.self.' on which the plugin should issue status notifications.
-    If omitted, then the path 'notifications.plugins.interfacewatchdog.<em>interface</em>'
+    If omitted, then the path 'notifications.plugins.interfacewatchdog.<em>name</em>'
     will be used.
   </dd>
 </dl>

-There is no restriction on the number of times an interface can occur in the *Watchdogs* array so long as each *Watchdog* has a unique name (although it only makes sense if one *Watchdog* specifies a 'restart-server' *action*.
+There is no restriction on the number of times an interface can occur in the *Watchdogs* array so long as each *Watchdog* has a unique name (although it only makes sense if one *Watchdog* on a shared *interface* specifies a 'restart-server' *action*.

 ### Example configuration